 - Please only share things that you are comfortable with other people seeing.
 The submissions we collect will become a permanent part of the University Archives and will be available for research.

 - If you include other people in your submission, please make sure they are aware that the material will be archived and available to the general public.
 We’ll ask you for submission of supporting documentation about this.
 If you’d like assistance, please contact us at email@example.com.

 - If you are creating physical documentation, we’ll have to wait until on-campus operations resume before accepting the submission.
 You are still welcome to contact us now to discuss the material.

 - If you are creating digital documentation, we can accept submissions anytime.
-Contact us at email@example.com at any time with questions or when you have something ready to share.
+Use this online form to submit on your own, or contact us at firstname.lastname@example.org at any time with questions or when you have something ready to share.